firehydrant/terraform-provider-firehydrant/docs/guides/runbooks_attachment_rule.md

 ## Value based conditions

-Operators of conditions can be assigned values that are from data saved within different parts of our system.
-For example the below data we get back from the `system-runbook-attachment-attributes` api shows that we can select multiple operators that take in an `Array` of `IncidentRole` data values.
-Looking into the `IncidentRole` type we also see values that specify an `async` url that we can use to check and grab the data necessary to fill in the `type`, `value`, and `label` fields required for the user_data.
+Operators of conditions can be assigned values that come from data saved in different parts of our system.
+For example, the below data we get back from the runbook attachment attributes API shows that we can select multiple operators that take in an array of `IncidentRole` data values.
+Looking at the `IncidentRole` type, we also see values that specify an `async` url that we can use to get the data necessary to fill in the `type`, `value`, and `label` fields required for the `user_data` attribute.

 ```json
 {